aidanmelen/terraform-kubernetes-confluent-platform/examples/schema/README.md

 # schema

-Deploy a Schema on the Schema Registry.
+Deploy an Avro Schema on the Schema Registry.
 This example produces Avro messages to the `pageviews` topic using the [kafka-connect-datagen](https://github.com/confluentinc/kafka-connect-datagen) connector.

 ## Assumptions